 Final Thoughts on How Long Outdoor Cats Live

 Both indoor and outdoor cats can live long and healthy lives.
 Indoor cats can live longer without exposure to natural predators and traffic.
-Outdoor cats, however, have the opportunity to explore and socialize, which can enrich their lives and provide them with outdoor stimulation and keep them active and healthy.
+Outdoor cats, however, have the opportunity to explore and socialise, which can enrich their lives, provide them with mental stimulation, and keep them active and healthy.

 Whether you have an outdoor cat, provide a comfortable space in your backyard, or keep your cat indoors, you can rest assured knowing that you’re providing it with a loving and comfortable home.